Why Do You Need An LLC For A Self-Directed IRA?

 An Individual Retirement Account, more commonly referred to as a self-directed IRA (Individual Retirement Account), has become an increasingly popular investment vehicle that allows account holders to invest in alternative assets like real estate, private equity and precious metals – unlike traditional IRAs which only permit you to select stocks, bonds (1) and mutual funds (2) as investments – in a self-directed IRA gives account holders greater diversification options and potentially greater returns from their portfolio.

 One key step of managing a self-directed IRA involves setting up a Limited Liability Company (LLC).
 An LLC is a legal entity used for holding assets and conducting businesses while also serving to protect account holders from creditors and any possible lawsuits that might occur from these activities.
-We’ll explore why an LLC would benefit your self-directed IRA account as well as steps necessary for its formation in this post.
+We’ll explore why an LLC would benefit your self-directed IRA account as well as steps necessary for its formation in this article.

 A primary advantage of an LLC lies in providing its members with liability protection.
 Within the context of self-directed IRA accounts, this feature of an LLC protects account holders against legal disputes or claims related to investments held within it, especially real estate investments which often carry high risks associated with liabilities issues.